guenchi/json/README.md

 ***Easy and Powerful tool functions***

-a LIST in here, may declare a struct may be a list or a vector or these infinite multi-level nesting.
+a LIST in here, is declare a struct may be a list or a vector or these infinite multi-level nesting.

 In this library, we use this struct in scheme code level, to easily operating it.